hanselfmu/react-redux-starter-kit/README.md

 3. PostCSS is modular, much faster, and much more powerful.

 The reason we still stick with Sass right now:
-1. it is easier to learn and use: considering the fact that this starter kit already brings on a lot of new stuff, we try to keep the learning curve down;
+1. it is easier to learn and use: considering the fact that this starter kit already brings on a lot of new stuff, I try to keep the learning curve down;
 2. it does not have as big a community as Sass;
 3. the plugin mechanism, just like Babel, means that now that developers does not only need to learn a tool, they need to learn many "plugins" that come with the tool, i.e. the notorious .\*rc file.